SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

 The service principal can be re-enabled by using the `Enable-SPOTenantServicePrincipal` cmdlet.
 Alternatively, it's also possible to enable and disable the **SharePoint Online Client Extensibility** service principal through the Office 365 CLI by using the [spo serviceprincipal set](https://pnp.github.io/office365-cli/cmd/spo/serviceprincipal/serviceprincipal-set/) command.

-### Access to the Microsoft Graph

-Even if you don't explicitly grant access to the Microsoft Graph, solutions are able to request an access token for it.
-The **SharePoint Online Client Extensibility** service principal issues an access token with the `user_impersonation` scope, which allows scripts to access basic information about the current user.